israelali1424/SIE_Notes/chapter_11_customer_accounts_.md

 likely have a commission based account.
 \*\*Markdown and Markups

+# Factors in Determining a Fair Markup or Commission

+Among the relevant factors that a member may consider in determining a fair markup or commission are the following:

+- **The type of security involved**
+  - Common stock would normally demand a higher markup than debt.
+- **The availability of the security in the market**
+  - Whether it is actively or inactively traded.
+- **The price of the security**
+- **The amount of money involved in the transaction**
+- **Disclosure**
+  - Made prior to the execution of the transaction may be relevant.
+- **The pattern of markups**
+- **The nature of the member firm's business**
+  - What type of services does the member provide to the customer?

+**Note:** The type of client is not specifically mentioned in the rules as determining whether the markup or commission is fair and reasonable.

 Principal (dealer) transactions involve financial professionals and their firms performing transactions directly with their clients in return for markups and markdowns.
 When a purchase order is submitted by a client, the firm sells the security to the client from their own inventory at a "marked up" price.
 When a sale order is submitted by a client, the firm buys the security at a "marked down" price and places it into their inventory.

 Commissions are charged for agency (broker) transactions, while sales loads are assessed on mutual fund transactions.